AOEpeople/techradar/radar/2021-01-01/checkov.md

 and detects security and compliance misconfigurations.

-At AOE we use checkov in CI/CD processes to get insights into our Terraform-Modules.
+At AOE we use Checkov in CI/CD processes to get insights into our Terraform-Modules.